OpenTwinCities/opentwincities.github.com/events/_posts/2013-12-19-december-fun.md

 venue_location: 800 Cleveland Avenue South, Saint Paul, MN
 ---

-      <p>Instead of our usually monthly open work time, let's have some fun and reflect on a great first year for Open Twin Cities.</p>
+Instead of our usually monthly open work time, let's have some fun and reflect on a great first year for Open Twin Cities.

-      <p>Join us at the Chatterbox Pub in St. Paul for food, drinks, and some old timey (pre-1995) video games.</p>
+Join us at the Chatterbox Pub in St. Paul for food, drinks, and some old timey (pre-1995) video games.